-JUSTINE HEATH CHIEF FINANCIAL OFFICER & CHIEF OPERATING OFFICER EXPERIENCE AND Ms Heath is a Fellow of the Institute of Chartered Accountants, EXPERTISE Australia and has more than two decades experience in senior finance and operational roles.
+Ms Justine Heath Chief Financial Officer and Chief Operating Officer Experience and expertise Ms Heath is a Fellow of the Institute of Chartered Accountants, Australia and has more than two decades experience in senior finance and operational roles.
 Ms Heath brings considerable executive experience in healthcare and technology development companies and a strong commercial background.
 She started her career at PWC before working at Santos and then in senior roles at healthcare major Faulding and as COO/CFO at ASX listed Hexima before its privatisation.
 More recently Ms Heath was CFO at hearing aid company Blamey Saunders.
-Date of appointment 6 February 2015 Date of resignation 24 October 2016 Interest in shares Nil Interest in options 500,000 options
+Date of appointment 6 February 2015 Date of resignation 24 October 2016 Interests in shares and Fully paid ordinary shares options Options 500,000

-MR SHANE DUNCAN VICE PRESIDENT GLOBAL SALES AND MARKETING EXPERIENCE AND Mr Duncan has over 20 years International experience across EXPERTISE pharmaceutical marketing, sales and medical communications.
-Mr Duncan was formerly the Founder and Managing Director of Lifeblood which was an Australian based medical education and healthcare advertising agency.
-Date of appointment 23 August 2015 Interest in shares 30,000 ordinary fully paid shares Interest in options 500,000 options
+Mr Shane Duncan Vice President Global Sales and Marketing Experience and expertise Mr Duncan has over 20 years International experience across pharmaceutical marketing, sales and medical communications.
+Mr Duncan was formerly the Founder and Managing Director of Lifeblood which is an Australian based medical education and healthcare advertising agency.
+Date of appointment 23 August 2015 Interests in shares and shares and Fully paid ordinary shares 30,000 options Options 500,000

+Mr Phillip Hains Joint Company Secretary

-MR PHILLIP HAINS JOINT COMPANY SECRETARY EXPERIENCE AND Mr Hains is a Chartered Accountant operating a specialist public EXPERTISE practice, 'The CFO Solution'.
-The CFO Solution focuses on providing back office support, financial reporting and compliance systems for listed public companies.
-A specialist in the public company environment, Mr Hains has served the needs of a number of company boards and their related committees.
-He has over 20 years' experience in providing businesses with accounting, administration, compliance and general management services.
-He holds a Master of Business Administration from RMIT and a Public Practice Certificate from the Institute of Chartered Accountants.
-Date of appointment 24 December 2012 Interest in shares 1,273,358 ordinary fully paid shares Interest in options Nil
+Experience a expertise Mr Hains is a Chartered Accountant operating a specialist public proportion.
+The CFO Solution focuses on providing back office of reporting and compliance systems for listed public companies.
+A public company environment, Mr Hains has served the needs company boards and their related committees.
+He has over 20 year providing businesses with accounting, administration, compliant management services.
+He holds a Master of Business Administration a Public Practice Certificate from the Institute of Chartered Accountant support, financial specialist in the of a number of irs' experience in ce and general n from RMIT and

+Date of appointment 24 December 2012

+Interests in shares an Fully paid ordinary shares 1,273,358

+options Options Nil